 It’s very frustrating when you aren’t getting viewings.
-I spoke to a lady this week who has only had one viewing in three years!
-Much more common is for sellers to contact us when they haven’t had a viewing for a month or two.
-It’s normal for you to get an initial flurry of viewings in the first few weeks on the market, and for that interest to wane a little as the weeks and months progress.
+I spoke to a lady recently who has only had one viewing in three years!
+Even having your home for sale for a few months without a viewing is worrying.
+It’s normal to get an initial flurry of viewings in the first few weeks on the market, and for that interest to wane a little as the weeks and months progress.

 If you’d like my help to sell your home more effectively, please answer a few short questions here and if I think I can help you, I’ll be in touch.